shnam7/gulp-build-manager/docs/plugins/using-plugins.md

 ---
 # Using Plugins

-Plugin is a modularized actions that can be inserted into specific build stages.
+Plugin is a modularized build action that can be implemented as a function or class object.

-#### Build stages currently available are:
-{:#buildStages}
-  - initStream: after GBuilder.OnInitStream()
-  - build: after GBuilder.OnBuild()
-  - dest: after GBuilder.OnDest()
-  - postBuild: after GBuilder.OnPostBuild()
+### Plugin function
+prototype: (builder: GBuilder, ...args: any[]) =\> void | Promise<any>
+@param builder is builder object running this plugin
+@param args is an optional arguments list specific to each plugins.
+This can be passed by GBuilder.chain() or direct call to the plugin function.
 Let's see an example:

 ```javascript